 However, an online course isn’t automatically cheaper than an in-person one.
 Below I’ve compiled a short list of BOC-approved providers of online CEUs which you can use for any of your CEU category requirements.
 You can also check Athleticare for more Continuing Education resources.

-The largest provider of BOC-approved Evidence-Based Practice courses is MedBridge Education.
-With access to more than 250 BOC-accredited courses and over 97 hours of EBP courses, you’ll be sure to find relevant Level 1 CEUs to renew your Athletic Training certification.
+The largest provider of BOC-approved Category A (formerly Evidence-Based Practice) courses is MedBridge Education.
+With access to more than 250 BOC-accredited courses and over 620 hours of Category A courses, you’ll be sure to find relevant Level 1 CEUs to renew your Athletic Training certification.

 Browse courses on their catalog here.
-You can also filter by your state and course type (such as “EBP” or “BOC-approved”).
+You can also filter by your state and course type (such as “Category A” or “BOC-approved”).

 Medbridge Promo Code for Athletic Trainers